citizenhicks/pegasus/README.md

 git checkout -b feature/your-feature

 	3. Commit your changes with clear messages:

 git commit -m "Add awesome feature"

 	4. Push to your fork and create a Pull Request from GitHub.

 We encourage discussions around project architecture, code style, or new features.
 Feel free to open an issue or start a GitHub Discussion.

-Outstanding Improvements
+## Future Improvements

 Below are some prioritized enhancements the team is looking to implement:
 1. Implementation of Charts
-	•	Integrate dynamic charts for financial metrics using Plotly.js or Chart.js, enabling real-time visual analytics in the UI.
+    * Integrate dynamic charts for financial metrics using Plotly.js or Chart.js, enabling real-time visual analytics in the UI.
 2. Implementation of Experimental Features
-	•	Enable advanced or less-tested functionality behind feature flags.
+    * Enable advanced or less-tested functionality behind feature flags.
-	•	Expand the “Experimental” toggle to unlock new UI interactions or server endpoints.
+	* Expand the “Experimental” toggle to unlock new UI interactions or server endpoints.
 3. Implementation of Yahoo Finance Features
-	•	Integrate external financial data from Yahoo Finance, merging real-time market data with user-provided documents.
+	* Integrate external financial data from Yahoo Finance, merging real-time market data with user-provided documents.
 4. Implementation of User-Directed Report Changes
-	•	Allow users to manually amend or annotate the AI-generated final report.
+	* Allow users to manually amend or annotate the AI-generated final report.
-	•	Provide an interface for “edit suggestions” that automatically merges user edits into the final text.
+	* Provide an interface for “edit suggestions” that automatically merges user edits into the final text.

-License
+## License
 This project is licensed under the MIT License.